What's On

 Events and Attractions

-Widecombe Fair 2024 saw a familiar line-up of some old favourites, with a sprinkling of all new special events that we were very excited to introduce.
-A full day of events included sheep, horse and cattle judging, terrier racing, the fearful Uncle Tom Cobley race and finally the epic Tug-o’-War tournament to round things off.
-As always at the Fair, Uncle Tom Cobley on his grey mare and his merry entourage dressed in their usual rag-and-bone tweeds were a common sight.
+The full line-up of events and exhibits for Widecombe Fair 2025 is in the final stages of being confirmed, so please watch this space for updates!
+There will be a familiar line-up of old favourites together with a selection of new items that we’re very excited to introduce.
+A full day of events including sheep, horse and cattle judging, the fearful Uncle Tom Cobley race and finally the epic Tug-o’-War tournament will keep you entertained from dawn til dusk.
+As always at the Fair, Uncle Tom Cobley on his grey mare and his merry entourage dressed in their usual rag-and-bone tweeds will be a common sight.

 Music